LAST TIME OUT...

 That just leaves Iron Man 3 and Man of Steel, and I have to say I'm struggling to separate the two.
-Both will likely open huge and should each hit at least $700m worldwide, but if I was going to bet on one of them reaching the $1 billion mark, I'd have to go with Man of Steel.
-Iron Man 3 won't enjoy anywhere near the same kind of repeat business as The Avengers, while Star Trek Into Darkness, Fast & Furious 6 and The Hangover Part III will all cut into its long-term takings.
+Both will likely open huge and should each hit at least $700m worldwide, with $1 billion not out of the question.
+However, Iron Man 3 won't enjoy anywhere near the same kind of repeat business as The Avengers, while Star Trek Into Darkness, Fast & Furious 6 and The Hangover Part III will all cut into its long-term takings.
 However, Man of Steel isn't without competition either (Monsters University, World War Z, The Lone Ranger and Pacific Rim all arriving within a few weeks of its release - but if Snyder, Nolan and Goyer can deliver anything close to Dark Knight quality, then Warner Bros.'
 Superman reboot could really soar.

 How do you think this year's big superhero movies will fare, and which will come out on top box office-wise?
 Let us know your thoughts on the 2013 Superhero Showdown...